-Interest income and expense are recognized in profit or loss using the effective interest method.
+Interest income and expense are recognized in the consolidated statement of profit or loss using the effective interest method.
 The 'effective interest rate' is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument measured at amortized cost.